sbryngelson/group-docs/group-syllabus/going-to-conferences.md

 2. The abstract submission deadline is usually months before the conference itself.
 Use this time to work on the research and write your paper.
 Start early, and remember that your presentations are due to me weeks before the start of the event.
-Spencer is rather busy, and does not have time to help you with your slides in the days just before the conference.
+Spencer is rather busy and does not have time to help you with your slides in the days just before the conference.

-3. Prepare a nice, visual slideshow/poster that keeps your audience engaged and interested in your work.
+3. Prepare a nice visual slideshow/poster that keeps your audience engaged and interested in your work.
 Your goal is to make everyone read your papers and consider using your methods.
-Practice your presentation multiple times, I recommend at least 10 practice talks with yourself.
+Practice your presentation multiple times; I recommend at least 10 practice talks with yourself.
-__Don't wait until the last minute to do this:__ the conference is a time for listening to other people's presentations and making connections, not for practice your  presentation or doing homework.
+__Don't wait until the last minute to do this:__ The conference is a time for listening to other people's presentations and making connections, not for practicing your  presentation or doing homework.

 4. Before you go to the conference, check the session schedule and decide which ones you want to attend.
 Look for interesting papers and authors.